SCHOOLS

 Advocate Training

-• The 30-minute course focuses on ensuring inclusive PE kits are developed and available for pupils in all schools, helping you feel confident in your knowledge of the Guidance.
+• The optional 20-minute quiz helps you feel confident in your knowledge of the Guidance.

-• Complete the training to become an official Inclusive Sportswear Advocate.
+• Complete the training to gain an official Inclusive Sportswear Advocate Certificate.

-• The School Champion Process has been designed with the Youth Sport Trust as a simple way to support school staff to implement effective change in PE kit policies to improve inclusion and participation.
+• The Champion Process has been designed with the Youth Sport Trust as a simple way to support staff to implement change in kit policies.

 • The four steps are outlined below, click to learn more about each one.

-• Only one school staff member – the ‘Lead Advocate’ – will be able to submit the School Champion process for your school.
-Lead Advocates also get perks like access to online.
+• Only one staff member – the ‘Lead Advocate’ – will be able to submit the Champion Process online.

-• Successful completion of the School Champion process will earn the school Inclusive Sportswear School Champion certification for two years.
+• Successful completion of the Champion Process will earn Inclusive Sportswear Champion certification for two years.

-• Your School will be entered into the annual Inclusive Sportswear Champion Awards.
+• You will be entered into the annual Inclusive Sportswear Champion Awards.

 Champion Process